Free Shipping on most orders over $89

 80-120 ppm

-Chlorine is the key factor in keeping your pool free from bacteria and crystal clear.
+Chlorine is the key factor in keeping your pool water clear and free from bacteria.
 Chlorine sanitizes pool water by a process called oxidation.
 When chlorine is added to water, it forms a weak acid called hypochlorous acid.
 This acid has a neutral electrical charge.
 Hypochlorous acid can penetrate the negative charge of bacteria’s cell walls and destroy the microorganism from the inside out.
-Chlorine’s remarkable disinfection properties will keep your pool clear of algae infestations and pathogenic bacteria.
+Chlorine’s remarkable disinfection properties keeps your pool clear of algae infestations and pathogenic bacteria.
 This protects your swimmers from pool-borne illnesses.
 Chlorine also oxidizes the organic material that is deposited in your pool by both swimmers and nature.
-This is what gives a well-maintained pool that beautiful shimmer.

 What is the difference between total chlorine and free chlorine?